What to do if your event is cancelled

 Unsure which of the 33Fuel products you want to try first?
 What about ALL OF THEM?!
 Due to popular demand, you can now get the entire range for the best price with our NEW game changer bundle

 I feel your pain.

 I had two A-Races this year: Ironman Lanzarote and Ironman Wales.
 After a few years of consistent poor luck, 2020 was going to be my year and I was revved up for it.
-But Lanzarote isn't going to happen, and even if it’s rescheduled it’ll likely clash with Ironman Wales (if indeed that goes ahead!).
+But Lanzarote has been postponed to 2021 and Wales is looking highly unlikely.

 Events are being cancelled or postponed on a global scale leaving athletes disappointed and frustrated.
 Unfortunately, these circumstances are largely out of our hands and the only thing we can control is how we react to such changes.

 Vent your frustration